 There are lots of insurance defense lawyers in Maryland that you just cannot figure out why someone would hire them to defend a personal injury case.
-They unnecessarily complicate cases, bill hours on things that are completely unrelated to anything that would actually benefit the defense and, often, juries cannot stand them because there is a positive correlation between someone willing to be this annoying and how annoying they actually are, according to independent studies that I have conducted.
+They unnecessarily complicate cases, bill hours on things that are completely unrelated to anything that would benefit the defense and, often, juries cannot stand them because there is a positive correlation between someone willing to be this annoying and how annoying they are, according to independent studies that I have conducted.

 Why Insurance Companies Hire These Lawyers

 The lawyer that fits this profile sometimes gets a lot of work.
 Why?
 Like any job, insurance adjusters are all kinds of different people.
 Democrats and Republicans.
 Athletes and bookworms.
 Compassionate and mean.
 Attractive and not-so-much.
 But, disproportionately, they are tough guys.
 They want to wage war in the seas and the valley and talk tough and be tough.
 For some of them, the rest of their lives belie this mentality.
 But that is a whole different story.